POSH

 Most important rule

-If someone is threatening your child with images, screenshots, or blackmail, do not panic.
+If someone is threatening your child with images, screenshots, AI nudes, fake images, or blackmail, do not panic.

 Calm action protects better than emotional reaction.

-Do not send money.
+Do not pay.
 Do not send more images.
 Do not negotiate.

 Important: